miaopeng/yottaa-f2e-docs/docs/source/cssguide.rst

       }
     }

-  The good for single line css:
+  The good for single line of css:

   .. code-block:: css